 Take Action: Oppose the Delta Tunnels

-Dear friends, we have two options for you.
+We have two options for you to take action against the tunnels.
 If you have more time, we highly recommend doing #2 Writing a Letter Based On Your Experience & Expertise and/or #1 Sign Our Petition at Change.org (takes less than 5 minutes!).
 If you cannot find the time to sit down and write your own comment letter on the Delta tunnels, sign our petition to send our letter to California Water Fix officials and Governor Brown.
 Take action on this immediately!
 Last public comments are due on October 30, 2015.

 Tell state and federal agencies you oppose the Delta Tunnels.
 Our petition letter outlines three objections to the Tunnels plan for officials based on 1) environmental, 2) public health, and 3) economic concerns.
 It also encourages investment in shovel-ready water projects that will bring jobs and sustainability to California.
 In addition to signing this petition, please submit a comment of why you are signing this (in the comment box on the left..
 “I’m signing because…”) or customize this letter to make it personal and unique.